 The Difference Between a Joiner and a Carpenter

 It can be difficult to differentiate between the roles of carpenters and joiners, as both carry out similar work.
 The terms are often used interchangeably, yet there are distinct differences between their roles.
-To make sure you hire the right person for the job, it is important to understand what kind of work each profession does and the differences that exist between them.
+To make sure you hire the right person for your next project, it is important to understand what kind of work each profession does and the differences that exist between them.

-Joiners focus on interior work such as creating built-in furniture, installing staircases, skirtings, window frames, flooring, door frames and more.
-The primary difference between joinery and carpentry is that joiners create products from raw materials, whereas carpenters mostly take pre-made products and fit them, such as when taking measurements and cutting materials to size.
+Joiners focus on interior work such as creating bespoke furniture, installing staircases, fitting skirting boards, constructing stud work, and crafting wooden parts like window frames, door frames, and flooring.
+The primary difference between joinery and carpentry is that joiners create timber products from raw materials, whereas carpenters mostly take pre-made products and fit them.
+For example, a joiner might design and create fitted furniture or partition walls, while a carpenter installs or assembles the pre-cut elements on-site.

-Most joiners begin by measuring precise measurements of the area they will be working with and then prepare a design that fits.
-Once the design is finalised, they will move on to the task of cutting, shaping, glueing and assembling the finished product.
-Joiners use a range of tools such as saws, chisels and routers, depending on the type of job they are completing.
+Most joiners begin by taking exact measurements of the area they will be working with and then preparing a design that meets these specifications.
+Once the design is finalised, they move on to constructing structures by cutting, shaping, gluing, and assembling wooden parts.
+Joiners use a broad range of woodworking techniques and tools such as circular saws, chisels, sanding wheels, and routers, depending on the complexity of the job.

 The Difference Between Carpentry and Joinery

-Carpentry is another form of construction work and is the process of building or assembling components after they have been manufactured or cut to size.
-Carpenters usually take pre-cut components, such as frames and shelves, and assemble them.
-They use tools such as hammers, saws and chisels to precisely measure and fit the materials to create the desired result, such as furniture or doors.
-Carpenters may also be called upon to hang doors, build frames, lay flooring or repair existing structures.
+Carpentry involves the assembly and installation of building elements on construction sites.
+Carpenters usually take pre-cut components, such as roof trusses, frames, and shelves, and assemble them.
+They use tools such as hammers, power tools, and chisels to precisely measure and fit materials to create the desired result.
+Carpentry involves fitting roof timbers, hanging doors, building frames, laying flooring, and sometimes repairing existing structures.

 Need assistance finding carpenters & joiners near you?